 Prince of Persia graphic novel

-First Second Books in autumn 2008.The story ties together the Princes of the first two game series into a single history, jumping to and from the 9th and 13th centuries.
+Jordan Mechner finished writing the story for a graphical novel in 2007.
+The novel was written by A.B.
+Sina, and illustrated by Alex Puvilland and LeUyen Pham.
+It was released by First Second Books in autumn 2008.The story ties together the Princes of the first two game series into a single history, jumping to and from the 9th and 13th centuries.
 However, it still separates the continuities of the 2008 game and 2010 film.]Recurring story elements

 The Shadow

-Prince of Persia when the Prince leaps through a magic mirror.
+The Shadow is created in Prince of Persia when the Prince leaps through a magic mirror.
 The Shadow mimics the appearance of the Prince, but is clad in darker colored clothes.
 It hinders the player's progress several times throughout the game, but in the end the Shadow and the Prince merge, becoming a single person once again.
 The Shadow returns in Prince of Persia 2: The Shadow and the Flame, but this time, rather than being a separate being which hinders the Prince's progress, the Prince can become the Shadow, abandoning his body to become an invisible ghost.
 The Shadow allows the Prince to retrieve a sacred blue flame from a temple, as the Prince is killed by a guard.
 When the Shadow retrieves the blue flames, the Prince rises again, this time possessing the flames himself.
 During the end events of the game, the Prince takes the appearance of the Shadow again, using it to launch the sacred flame at Jaffar, killing him.
 The Shadow then merges again with the Prince, making no further appearances.

-In The Sands of Time trilogy, the Prince also encounters alternate forms of self: the "Sand Wraith" in
+In The Sands of Time trilogy, the Prince also encounters alternate forms of self: the "Sand Wraith" in Warrior Within and The Dark Prince in The Two Thrones.

 The Dagger of Time